nath-ellis/Even-Faster/README.md

 # Even Faster
-Even Faster is the sequel to [God Speed](https://github.com/noxJ/God-Speed) and was created because God Speed needed improvements but I wanted to turn it into a web game.
+Even Faster is the sequel to [God Speed](https://github.com/nath-ellis/God-Speed).

 ## The game
-It is very similar to [God Speed](https://github.com/noxJ/God-Speed) but there are 4 lanes instead of 2, you can move up and down the road and toggle a police siren. \
+It is very similar to [God Speed](https://github.com/nath-ellis/God-Speed) but there are 4 lanes instead of 2, you can move up and down the road and toggle a police siren. \
 There is also more music and a greater difficulty as well as being able to be played in the browser.

 ## Controls